grebmann1/cta-cheat-sheet/Documentation/Core/Sharing.md

 #### Exceptions Related to Specific Objects

-- Knowledge sharing is controlled by "Data Categories" or "Standard Sharing."
+- Knowledge sharing is controlled by "Data Categories" or "Standard Sharing".
 - Products (No Sharing Rules except for Guest User).
 - Person Account implies:
     - Contact controlled by parents.